paulipa/sico-wiki/community/coalition-corporations/partner-corporations/0SLS0.md

 We are a small casual Corporation in Eve Online.
 We are the founding member of Literally Triggered Alliance.
 Proud members of Winter Coalition up in the North.

+We are well established and have been around for many years now.

+We are a PVP focused Corporation however we have lots of people who also do industry and different types of krabbing.
+(Making Money in Null).

+Primary Time zone is EU.

 ## Where are we located?
 We are between Vale and Tribute.
 Overall Super close to Jita, 1 JumpBrdge and a few gates to home.
 (Our Alliance Staging is in Tribute) https://evemaps.dotlan.net/alliance/Literally_Triggered